20 Ways To Save Money on Car Rental in New Zealand

 11. Be aware of the youngest driver’s age

 There is always a limit, from 18 years old (the youngest age somebody can hire a car in New Zealand) to 25 years old.
 The youngest driver’s age can impact pricing in two major ways: first, the daily price of the vehicle rental, and second, the daily insurance cost.
 So be aware of that if any of the people driving the car or campervan is young-ish.
+For a car rental company without these limiting age restrictions, check out Snap Rentals with cars to fit the backpacker budget.

 12. Browse your insurance options